motuncoded/bmi-calculator/README.md

-This is a calculator to calculate body mass index
+This is a calculator used to calculate body mass index

 Live demo
 https://motuncoded.github.io/bmi-calculator/